The famous story of salt from the baie de Bourgneuf

 • port collet history salt bourgneuf villeneuve - © Mélanie Chaigneau

-A work of art from the air : the Millac saltworks
+A work of art seen from the sky: the Millac saltworks

 Located in the Marais Breton Vendéen at Villeneuve-en-Retz, the Salines de Millac site is full of treasures.
 Emmanuel and Nathalie have brought back to life a historic salt marsh that has now become a must-see in the Pays de Retz.